kapeka0/elysia-poc/README.md

 # Elysia header-leak — server PoC project

-A minimal, realistic 3-tier setup demonstrating that Elysia leaks request headers in the `found` field of a `422` validation error.
+A poc demonstrating that Elysia leaks request headers in the `found` field of a `422` validation error.
 See the full write-up in [REPORT.md](REPORT.md).